Synthetic Decomposition for Counterfactual Predictions

-\subsection{The Target Population and Counterfactual Predictions}
+\subsubsection{The Target Population and Counterfactual Predictions}

-Suppose that there is a region where we are interested in predicting the outcome of a new policy.
-The outcome variable is denoted by $Y_i$ and the observed random vector of exogenous variables by $X_i$.
-We assume that they are related as follows:
+Suppose that there is a region planning to implement a new policy and we aim to predict its outcome.
+For each sample unit (individual or a firm) $i$ in the region, the outcome variable denoted by $Y_i$ is generated as follows: